Analysis | Hiking Rates Early Won’t Mean Catching a Break Later

 Such is the determination these days to look tough on inflation that to even risk being portrayed as dovish is a stigma, regardless of merit.

 Two of the world’s earliest hikers, the Bank of Korea and the Reserve Bank of New Zealand, signaled no imminent letup in the battle against soaring prices.
+Nor did Singapore, which imports of lot of what it consumes and is acutely vulnerable to international economic trends.
 The BOK, which began lifting rates in quarter-point steps almost a year ago, ditched incrementalism on Wednesday: The bank raised its benchmark rate by a half point to 2.25%.
 That it was predicted by a majority of economists makes it no less noteworthy.
 New chief Rhee Chang-yong has apparently decided that with inflation well above target, measured and steady risked being conflated with timidity.
 Rhee held out the prospect of a return to smaller installments, but emphasized that inflation is too high.
 The RBNZ unveiled its third sequential hike of half-a-percentage point and signaled more to come.
 “The Committee is resolute in its commitment to ensure consumer price inflation returns to within the 1-3% target range,” the central bank said in a statement that also acknowledged a weakening global growth picture.
 Escalating prices are the near enemy; slackening activity is more distant.
 Like their counterparts in Seoul, New Zealand officials nevertheless warned of a hit to house prices.

+In an unscheduled development Thursday, the Monetary Authority of Singapore launched yet another strike against inflation.
+The city-state that’s a hub for finance has now tightened policy four times, beginning in October.
+The MAS warned that the world expansion is slowing — but price pressures aren’t.
+Officials raised their estimate for consumer price increases this year, while predicting gross domestic product will grow at the lower end of their 3-5% range this year.

 That’s a pity.
 As corrosive as inflation is, economic downturns are also injurious.
 The dangers in both South Korea and New Zealand are mounting.
 Korean consumer confidence has plummeted; Nomura predicts the economy will shrink this quarter.
 The RBNZ forecasts a substantial slowdown in growth next year, and has projected rate cuts in 2024.
 Kiwi officials don’t rule out the “R” word, nor do they assume it.
 There’s little comfort is such a middle-of-the-road stance: Central banks and governments tend not to acknowledge they’ve overdone it until the downdraft is upon them.
 Soft landings are widely touted, but tricky to pull off.
 The odds aren’t in their favor.